Proper holomorphic mappings between hyperbolic product manifolds: Introduction

 \begin{result}[Peters \cite{peters1974Produkte}] Let $X$ and $Y$ be hyperbolic complex spaces.
 Then the natural injection $\text{Aut}(X) \times \text{Aut}(Y) \to \text{Aut}(X \times Y)$ induces an isomorphism

 \end{result} Here $\text{Aut}^0(X)$ denotes the connected component of the identity element of $\text{Aut}(X)$.

 To the best of our knowledge, there is no analogue of the above result for proper holomorphic maps in the literature, except for Result \ref{RES:RS} (and a small technical improvement thereof in \cite[p.~77]{narasimhan1971scv}).
-One would have expected a similar result with the planar domains of Result \ref{RES:RS} replaced by hyperbolic Riemann surfaces.
+It is natural to ask whether a result similar to Result~\ref{RES:RS}, with the planar domains therein replaced by hyperbolic Riemann surfaces, holds true.
 However, it is far from clear whether the methods seen in the proofs of {\em either} of the above results are alone decisive in proving the hoped-for generalization.
-In our view, in addition to the Remmert--Stein method, the key ingredient needed is the phenomenon illustrated by the following example.
+In our view, a key ingredient that is needed is the phenomenon illustrated by the following example.

 \begin{example} {\em Let $D = \cplx \setminus \{0,1\}$, and $f=(f_1,f_2)$ be a proper holomorphic self-map of $D \times D$.
 Note that $D$ is hyperbolic.
 Even though most of the hypotheses of the Remmert--Stein theorem are not satisfied, the conclusion still follows.}